ryanuber/oaf/README.md

 If you want to define a top-level method for `/test`, you would do so in the file at `/test.GET`.

+### Requirements
+There aren't any really.
+Oaf currently uses WEBrick since it was the most built- in web server implementation in ruby.

+If you want to run the tests you can do so with:

+Ruby 1.8.x:
+- rspec
+- rcov

+Ruby 1.9.x:
+- rspec
+- simplecov

 Q&A
 ---
 **Why are the headers and status at the bottom of the response?**